mahdi-b/symTyper_docs/Web.rst

 Breakdown View
 ++++++++++++++

+Using user-friendly graphical Sunburst representation, this view summarizes the intricate structure of Symbiodinium clades and subtypes in a single or multi-sample view.
+Highlighting a level of the Sunburst charts display its structure and the percentage of sample reads assigned to it (See :ref:`sunburst`).

+.. _sunburst:

 .. figure:: _static/breakdown.png
    :scale: 50%
    :alt: Subtypes view
    :align: center

-Using user-friendly graphical Sunburst representation, this view summarizes the intricate structure of Symbiodinium clades and subtypes in a single or multi-sample view.
-Highlighting a level of the Sunburst charts display its structure and the percentage of sample reads assigned to it.
+   Subtype Breakdown Vizualization